Code-Institute-Submissions/CarSales/README.md

   - Image Upload - Looking at using AWS S3 but if

 ### Development Issues
-  - SQLAlchemy Operational Errors - On the homepage and used stock pages the queries to pull data will sometimes take too long to complete or they don't receve a full answer on the first time of asking, so Heroku throws an internal error.
-(I think the course could go into sql optimisations a bit, this is supposed to be a stream on back-end development.)
   - **Fixed** Flask-Paginate - The last page of the flask paginate query is alwas empty.
 No matter how much data goes into the database or the query filters.
-  - Sometimes there is an Operational Error.
+  - **Partially Fixed** Sometimes there is an Operational Error.
 It happens because MySQL doesn't receive a complete answer from the server.
 It can happen with the User or UsedStock.
+If the website is left idle for about 5 minutes, we still receive an operational error as sqlalchemy tries to query the user table.
+I added a connection timeout to the app_config and removed the relationship between usedstock and make as mkae was accesible through the usedstock and model relationship.
+  - Sales Bar Chart - I can't seem to get a bar chart to render using order dates.
+The grouping has the expected data it just doesn't appear on the graph.

 ## Tech Used